jaydson/es7-async/README.md

 # es7-async
 Playing around with [ES7 async functions](https://github.com/lukehoban/ecmascript-asyncawait)

-## Study case
+## Case study
-In this study case our program must load 3 resources (json files).
+In this case study our program must load 3 resources (json files).
 The requests must to be chained, one after another, logging the output for each request success.

 ### Old friend Ajax